lvunie/piwik_research/note/userAdmin.md

 3. Superuser can assign administration authority to lower user
 4. Tracking website management (add, edit, delete )
 5. Other website setting option
-6. "user" associate "website", with permission to view data, information
+6. "user" associate "website", with permission to access data, information
 7.  ...more?